 maintenance school.
 After 10 months of

-training at Fort Knox, KY, he was sent home
+training at Fort Knox, he was sent home due to

 fact, the Army doctors tried to get Edward to

-take a medical discharge and he refused.
+take a medical discharge but he refused.
 As a

 result of his medical condition, he did not

-However, when the men of D Company traveled back to
+When the men of D Company traveled back to

 shipping out to California, Edward traveled to